 Claire Thompson is a doctoral candidate in musicology at UC Davis.
 She has a B.M. in performance (flute) from UC Santa Barbara, and a master’s degree in musicology from Pennsylvania State University.
 Her research interests include music aesthetics and the cultural and political aspects of opera and operetta.
 Her dissertation explores the creation, dissemination, and reception of nineteenth-century Italian operas based on the works of Sir Walter Scott.
 She is a recipient of the Hubert H. and Barbara P.

 Jeremiah Trujillo is an active soloist, collaborative pianist, and historical musicologist.
-He is the recipient of numerous awards, including the 2014 Eisner Prize for Music, awarded at the University of California, Berkeley.
-He was a finalist in the 2013 Carmel Music Society piano competition, held at Sunset Center in Carmel, CA. At the 2013 San Francisco Young Pianists Competition, he received a special prize for the interpretation of a nineteenth-century Romantic work.
+He is the recipient of numerous awards, including a special prize for the interpretation of a nineteenth-century Romantic work at the 2013 San Francisco Young Pianists Competition.
+He is a recipient of the 2018 Faculty Recognition Award for Excellence in Musical Performance at UC Davis, and the 2014 Eisner Prize for Music, awarded at UC Berkeley.
+Jeremiah was also a finalist in the 2013 Carmel Music Society piano competition, held at Sunset Center in Carmel, CA.

 Serena Yang is a doctoral candidate in musicology at the University of California, Davis.
 Her research interests include twentieth- and twenty-first-century music, interdisciplinary studies, cultural studies, and Asian music.
 Yang holds a bachelor’s degree in violin from National Sun Yat-Sen University, Taiwan, and a master’s degree in music history from the University of Cincinnati’s College-Conservatory of Music (under the supervision of bruce d. mcclung).